swingletree-oss/swingletree/docs/_docs/installation/installation.md

 ## Prerequisites

 Swingletree needs a Redis Database for caching purposes.
+SonarQube offers a branch analysis feature with its Developer Edition.
+This is required to obtain information about the quality of branches in relation to the `master` branch.

 * Redis Database
+* SonarQube Developer Edition (minimum)

 ## Steps